actuarial-tools/Rgogo/README.md

+## What is Rgogo?

 Rgogo is a software framework for actuarial modeling.
-It comprises a collection of classes and tools that are designed for actuarial modeling.
+It is an R package comprising a collection of classes and tools that are designed for actuarial modeling.
 These classes and tools are building blocks that allow actuaries to build and run complex actuarial models in R programming environment easily and quickly.

 ## Modeling Environment